Eric Liu: Literary career

 Together with Danielle S. Allen and Stephen B. Heintz, Liu chaired the bipartisan Commission on the Practice of Democratic Citizenship of the American Academy of Arts and Sciences.
 The commission, which was launched "to explore how best to respond to the weaknesses and vulnerabilities in our political and civic life and to enable more Americans to participate as effective citizens in a diverse 21st-century democracy", issued a report, titled Our Common Purpose: Reinventing American Democracy for the 21st Century, in June 2020.
 The report included strategies and policy recommendations "to help the nation emerge as a more resilient democracy by 2026."

+Awards and recognition

 Liu was elected as a member of the American Academy of Arts and Sciences in 2020.

 Liu was named an Ashoka Fellow in 2020.
 Fellows are leading social entrepreneurs recognized for their innovative solutions to social problems and potential to change patterns across society.